10 year anniversary of the start of Operation Iraqi Freedom: thoughts

 President Kennedy explained the Iraq mission to West Point cadets ... in 1962.

 Modern political Islamists are totalitarian, a Marxist revolutionary hybrid.
 Compare their efforts to Mao's Cultural Revolution.
 Many people seem not to comprehend that the terrorists are engaged in a clash of civilizations with us.
 In the clash of civilizations, terrorists welcome war.
 War is the terrorists' vehicle for unraveling the existing order.
 Terrorists, instead, cannot tolerate our peace.
 A trend-setting pluralistic liberal Iraq at peace is offensive and an existential threat to the terrorists.

 In that light, I offer these essential questions about our commitment, clarity, and Why We Fight:

 If American, and Western, progressivism has been conclusively discredited for its forceful displacement of native cultures like the American Indian tribes, then what is the ethical difference, after removing the Lebensraum aspect of autarkic Western expansion, between that and championing a liberal world order today in a 'clash of civilizations' against autocratic Middle Eastern regimes like Syria, Iran, Saddam's Iraq, or the Taliban in Afghanistan, and their fellow travelers like al Qaeda?
 Are we allowed to be progressive if we cannot, by self-imposed rule, classify our competitors as regressive?
-What's the practical effect if we restrict our engagement at the same time our competitors are totally committed to establishing an order that is incompatible with, and actively opposed to, our preferred liberal order?
+What's the practical effect if we restrict our engagement at the same time our competitors are totally committed to establishing a social-political order that is incompatible with, and actively opposed to, our preferred liberal order?